awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

 1. To ensure that the second private subnet that you created uses the same route table as the first private subnet, choose **VPC Dashboard**, choose **Subnets**, and then choose the first private subnet that you created for the VPC, `Tutorial private 1`\.

 1. Below the list of subnets, choose the **Route Table** tab, and note the value for **Route Table**—for example: `rtb-98b613fd`\.

+1. In the list of subnets, deselect the first private subnet\.

 1. In the list of subnets, choose the second private subnet `Tutorial private 2`, and choose the **Route Table** tab\.